myown-del/crypto_portfolio_telegrambot/README.md

 *  [Coinmarketcap.com](https://coinmarketcap.com/api/)

 ## How to use
-Use command `/check` to check your portfolio.
+Use command `/start` to enter the main menu.
 ## Requirements
 You can find dependencies in [requirements.txt](https://github.com/myown-del/crypto_portfolio_telegrambot/blob/main/requirements.txt)